China's Afghan ambitions on show at multinational meetings | Law-Order

 Video showed Wang and Russian Foreign Minister Sergey Lavrov bumping elbows in a pandemic-era handshake, but no details were given.

+Countries should be “especially vigilant as to the negative spillover effects'' of the crisis, Wang said.

+“We must not allow the Cold War mentality to resurface in Asia or allow small and medium sized countries in the region to be used as tools or sacrificial objects in the games of great powers,'' he said.

-The foreign ministers of Qatar and Indonesia have been invited to the meeting of neighboring states as guests.
+The foreign ministers of Qatar and Indonesia have been invited to the meeting of neighbouring states as guests.
 Taliban-appointed foreign minister, Amir Khan Muttaqi, will represent Afghanistan at the meeting.

-Special Representative for Afghanistan Tom West will represent the US at the Extended Troika talks, a State Department spokesperson said Tuesday on routine condition of anonymity.
-Pakistan will also attend and China is believed to have also invited Taliban representatives, the spokesperson said.
+Special Representative for Afghanistan Tom West will represent the US at the Extended Troika talks, the State Department said.
+Pakistan will also attend and China is believed to have also invited Taliban representatives, the spokesperson said on routine condition of anonymity.

 The group's interests are aligned on the need for the Taliban to live up to its commitments to build a truly inclusive government, not provide a safe haven for terrorism, remain stable, rebuild its economy and respect human rights, women's rights and the rights of minorities, the spokesperson said.